- GDP (PPP):

 - $3.1 trillion

 - Inflation (CPI):

 - FDI Inflow:

-France’s economic freedom score is 63.8, making its economy the 71st freest in the 2019 Index.
-Its overall score has decreased by 0.1 point, with a sharp drop in the score for judicial effectiveness exceeding improvements in fiscal health and government integrity.
-France is ranked 35th among 44 countries in the Europe region, and its overall score is below the regional average but above the world average.
+France’s economic freedom score is 65.7, making its economy the 64th freest in the 2021 Index.
+Its overall score has decreased by 0.3 point because of a decline in property rights and other scores.
+France is ranked 34th among 45 countries in the Europe region, and its overall score is below the regional average but above the world average.

 France is one of the world’s most modern countries and sees itself as a leader among European nations.
-President Emmanuel Macron, founder of the center-left La République en Marche (REM) and elected in 2017, is France’s youngest president since the establishment of the Fifth Republic.
-His party’s coalition won a majority of seats in 2017 parliamentary elections that were marked by a record-low turnout.
-French troops have been deployed to patrol city streets after a series of horrific terrorist attacks by Islamist militants.
+President Emmanuel Macron of the center-left La République en Marche (REM) was elected in 2017 but remains unpopular.
+His REM performed poorly in 2020 municipal elections.
+Macron’s coalition won a majority of parliamentary seats in 2017, but the July 2020 resignation of popular Prime Minister Édouard Philippe’s government posed a political challenge.
+Pension reform remains unresolved following months of opposition protests and strikes.
 France’s diversified economy is led by tourism, manufacturing, and pharmaceuticals.
 The government has partially or fully privatized many large companies but maintains a strong presence in such sectors as power, public transport, and defense.

 Property rights and enforcement of contracts are secure, but real estate regulation is complex and inefficient.
 Robust laws protect intellectual property rights.
 An independent judiciary and the rule of law are firmly established.
 Even though the government actively promotes a strong anticorruption legal framework, corruption remains a problem in procurement in such sectors as public works, defense, and wherever else business and politics overlap.